Model-minority stereotype impacts the lives of Asian-American students

 “Everyone thinks I’m really good at math.
 I guess I’m in one of the higher math classes for a sophomore, but I worked really hard to get that position.
 It’s not something I am born with,” Li said.
 “Everyone expects a lot from you, and if you don’t deliver, everyone assumes that you’re not a ‘true Asian.’”

-This subtle assumption can have a negative impact on those who are stronger at other subjects.
+This subtle assumption can have a big effect on those who are stronger at other subjects.

-Not only are students feeling this, but a study called “Impact of ‘Model Minority’ Myth on Underachieving Asian Students in North America” has shown that the stereotype is detrimental to the Asian-American population.
+Not only are students feeling this, but a study called “Impact of ‘Model Minority’ Myth on Underachieving Asian Students in North America” has shown that the stereotype is detrimental to the Asian-American population across the country.

 Research by Guofang Li shows that the stereotype causes educational departments to disregard the academic assistance needed from struggling Asian-American students.
 Additionally, the teachers assume that they will succeed without providing extra support from other programs and services.